Killing Our Way To Paradise

 Somehow Palpatine returned.

 Nobody who wrote the movie bothered to say how Palpatine returned.
 People in the real world are similarly confused.
-I think it came from doing what the studios are increasingly doing: listening to the superfans, trying not to upset them by suggesting that heroism—their exclusive property—is under attack, a fake threat that justifies any real threat they might bring in retaliation.
+I think his return came from doing what the studios are increasingly doing: listening to the superfans, bringing them more of the exact same they demand (which, once they have it, they hate) trying not to upset them by suggesting that heroism—which they see as their exclusive property—is under attack, a fake threat that justifies any real threat they might bring in retaliation.

 Maybe the way Palpatine returned was that he was never gone.